 In 1987 I returned to full time studies completing a MA(Th) in Christian Ethics at St. Paul University in 1988 and a Diploma in Education at McGill University in 1989.
 For the next twenty-one years I served as a Catholic school chaplain, ministering in six different schools in Ontario, Canada.
 During the first three years I also taught high school courses while engaged in this pastoral work.
 Meanwhile, I continued to study completing an Ed.D. in Philosophy at the University of Toronto in 1999.
 My first book, Contemplation in Liberation: A Method for Spiritual Education in the Schools, 2001 sought to provide a new way of educating for the traditional method of contemplation in action.
 From 1999 to 2005, as an adjunct professor at St. Paul University in Ottawa, I was involved in the professional training of educators and education administrators.

 Professionally certified as a teacher in both Ontario and British Columbia I am also a member of the Canadian Academy of Independent Scholars.
-Currently I am researching and writing on spirituality and hope as well as assisting organizations with adult education.
+Currently I am researching and writing on the topic of spirituality and hope as well as occasionally teaching at St. Mark’s College in Vancouver.

-In 2011 Erin and I visited Brittany, France and Scotland to celebrate our 25th anniversary and felt blessed to renew our Celtic and Catholic spiritual roots.
-I live and work from Vancouver, BC traveling whenever necessary to explore and promote an active, engaged spirituality that is responsive to the changes of our times.
-Along the way I enjoy walking daily, hiking in the mountains, water colour painting, and gardening.
+I live and work from Vancouver, BC traveling when necessary to explore and promote an active, engaged spirituality that is responsive to the challenges of our times.
+In addition to the practice of ‘home economics’, I enjoy walking, hiking in the mountains, water colour painting, and gardening.